Overview

 Chain-agnostic by default — Solana, Ethereum, Polygon, and Base are all supported through a single interface

-Works with your existing MCP stack — if you're already using MCP tools, the CLI integrates the same way any other MCP server does
+Works with your existing MCP stack — integrates exactly like any other MCP server

 Who should use this